AVSystem/developer-zone/docs/Azure_IoT_Integration_Guide/Azure_IoT_Hub_integration/Perform_Read_Write.md

-# Read and Write on resources
+# Perform LwM2M Read and Write

 This section describes how to perform a LwM2M WRITE and READ operations in your Azure IoT Hub and Coiote DM.